Alex-Chen-666/Group-66-1340GP/readme.md

     2. Poker Crush:
     ***Welcome to Poker Crush!
 Get ready for an exciting and addictive match-3 puzzle game that will put your skills to the test.
-Just like Spider Solitaire, Poker Crush offers a unique gameplay experience that combines elements of strategy, matching, and card games.***
+Just like Spider Solitaire, Poker Crush offers a unique gameplay experience that combines elements of strategy, matching, and card games***

         1) At the start, you can choose mode to decide the difficulty of the game each level of game has different set-steps and set-marks